North Koreans in South Korea: Terminology

 The government of South Korea looked to promote unification in 2005, by diminishing the use of Cold War Era terms such as "defectors" or "escapees" when referring to North Korean Migrants.
 The old terms suggested negative connotations and derogatory use.
 Instead they opted to use a new term, saeteomin.
 Saeteomin means "new settlers" and emphasizes the migrant characteristics of the people.

 History

 The Democratic People's Republic of Korea, or the DPRK, adheres to a strict Stalinist pattern of zero tolerance towards overseas migration.
 However, after the Korean War, North Korean defectors began to try and escape to South Korea in search of a better life.
 Before the start of the Korean War, the number of migrators between the North and the South was between 456,000 and 829,000.
-Through the years 1950-1953, an estimated 400,000–650,000 people migrated.
-Between 1945 to 1953, about 10 percent of the population left the North, but these numbers dramatically decreased after the war was over.
+Through the years 1950–1953, an estimated 400,000–650,000 people migrated.
+Between 1945 and 1953, about 10 percent of the population left the North, but these numbers dramatically decreased after the war was over.